Third Tuesday of the month, September through June, 7:30 PM

 - Discuss the possible effect on the actor of portraying a version of himself on film in light of Ringel’s article The Role of the Creative Process in Holding and Facilitating Traumatic Experience.

 - Create ways to engage the creative process in therapy for patients dealing with traumatic injury.
+If you are involved in an accident and are wondering what to do after an auto accident, you may contact an experienced lawyer who can help you out.

 7) Attend one of Bill T Jones/Arne Zane’s Dance performances, each of which is based on dealing with a different traumatic experience.